Hidalgo: la historia jamás contada: Production

-Director Antonio Serrano was prompted to make a film about the Mexican War of Independence following its bicentenary celebrations in 2010.
+Serrano was prompted to make a film about the Mexican War of Independence following its bicentenary celebrations in 2010.

 The film was shot on location in Guanajuato, San Luis Potosí and Michoacán.

 Release and reception

 On its release date, 500 copies of film were released in cinemas throughout Mexico.
 20th Century Fox's vice-president for Latin America, Eduardo Echevarria, said: "We're talking about one of the biggest releases of all time in terms of number of copies, with a strong campaign behind it."

-Demián Bichir won the Colon de Plata award for Best Actor at the Festival de Cine Iberoamericano de Huelva for his portrayal of Miguel Hidalgo.
+Bichir won the Colon de Plata award for Best Actor at the Festival de Cine Iberoamericano de Huelva for his portrayal of Miguel Hidalgo.

 Music

 The music of the film was composed by Alejandro Giacomán.